n8udd/ktdash-v4-public/prisma/SeedingNotes.md

 Other than WARRIOR operatives, your kill team can only include each operative on this list once.
 *You cannot select more than one of these operatives combined.

 Some ANGEL OF DEATH rules refer to a ''bolt weapon''.
-This is a ranged weapon that includes ''bolt'' in its name, e.g. stalker bolt rifle, heavy bolt pistol, etc.' WHERE killteamid = 'IMP-AOD';
+This is a ranged weapon that includes ''bolt'' in its name, e.g. stalker bolt rifle, heavy bolt pistol, etc.

+**Chapter Tactics:**
+When selecting your kill team, select a primary and secondary CHAPTER TACTIC for friendly ANGEL OF DEATH operatives to gain for the battle.
+Multiple instances of the same CHAPTER TACTIC are not cumulative.
+' WHERE killteamid = 'IMP-AOD';

 /***********************************/
 /*  Battleclade  */